 - Process a Free Application for Federal Student Aid (FAFSA): This is a needs analysis form that determines the family’s ability to contribute to the student’s education.
 The completed form can be filed electronically via the internet at www.fafsa.ed.gov.

-- Submit the following paperwork: UMHB Application for Financial Aid and parent’s and/or student’s income tax return(s) as requested.
+- Submit the following paperwork: UMHB Application for Financial Aid and parent’s and/or student’s income tax transcript(s) as requested.
 The UMHB Application for Financial Aid may also be found via the internet at www.umhb.edu.

 - Follow up with the UMHB Financial Aid Office as other forms and documentation may be required of the student in order to verify information given on the Free Application for Federal Student Aid.